Updated for 2021

 What is contextual programmatic advertising?

 Contextual advertising is very much what it sounds like in that it looks at the context of what users are viewing on web pages (such as topics, keywords and other content) and matches advertising that is related to that content.
 Using programmatic purchasing, much of this can be executed in real-time and on-demand by tapping into large advertising networks that have huge advertising banner inventories across the globe.
 In addition to the on-page contextual opportunities, programmatic advertising can tap into other data sources, and user browsing history to match adverts more precisely.
 Other data sources can include information about the weather, address or location data, wealth or income and a vast array of user interests.

-For example, if a Dubai hotel is looking to entice guests from the UK, showing adverts when the weather is cold and wet in the UK to frequent travellers who have the type of income or wealth levels to afford such a holiday and who live within 1 hour of an international airport could be a sensible target audience to attract for a long weekend away.
+For example, if a Dubai hotel is looking to entice guests from the UK, showing adverts when the weather is cold and wet in the UK to frequent travelers who have the type of income or wealth levels to afford such a holiday and who live within 1 hour of an international airport could be a sensible target audience to attract for a long weekend away.

 8 - Data, data, data